Scan Science and Technology

 The Experts below are selected from a list of 219 Experts worldwide ranked by ideXlab platform

-Bennie Osburn – 1st expert on this subject based on the ideXlab platform
+Bennie Osburn – One of the best experts on this subject based on the ideXlab platform.

 sequential distribution of neurovirulent and Avirulent Strains of bluetongue virus in neonatal mice by rt pcrArchives of Virology, 1998Co-Authors: A W Brewer, Bennie OsburnAbstract: